BuzzFeed to close news division, cut 15% of all staff

 Digital advertising has plummeted this year, cutting into the profitability of major tech companies from Google to Facebook.
 Waves of layoffs have rolled through the tech industry and more are expected.

-“I’ve learned from these mistakes, and the team moving forward has learned from them as well,” Peretti wrote.
+“I’ve learned from these mistakes, and the team moving forward has learned from them as well,” Peretti wrote in the memo.
 “We know that the changes and improvements we are making today are necessary steps to building a better future.”

+The announcement comes just a few months after BuzzFeed said that it would be cutting 12% of its workforce, citing worsening economic conditions.
+Job cuts at were also announced in December.

 Christian Baesler, the company’s chief operating officer, and Edgar Hernandez, its chief revenue officer, are also leaving after they assist with the restructuring.